youssefibrahim138/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd changes the working directory to the user’s home directory ls -l command Display current directory contents in a long format ls -l -a Display current directory contents, including hidden files
+cd changes the working directory to the user’s home directory ls -l command Display current directory contents in a long format ls -l -a Display current directory contents, including hidden files ls -n -a Display current directory in long format with hidden files and user ID